Faltenreich/faltenreich.github.io/_posts/2022-11-13-compose-multiplatform.md

 Coming from this toolchain the learning curve for transitioning developers has been kept as minimal as possible.
 KMM uses Android Studio in tandem with Xcode as did Flutter before.
 This means only seasoned Xcode users have to learn a new IDE in order to create multiplatform code.
 The native iOS part of KMM still uses Xcode.

-Conclusion: Android Studio

 ### Build automation

 Gradle is used as build automation tool which feels like home for native Android developers. iOS developers on the other hand have to learn yet another tool after Carthage, Cocoapods and Swift Package Manager while keeping one of them for the native side of the build process.

-Conclusion: Gradle and is absolutely production-ready.

 ## Quality assurance

 ### Dependency Injection

 Forget your state-of-the-art dependency injection framework as it is platform-dependent.
-This refers to [Hilt](https://developer.android.com/training/dependency-injection/hilt-android) on Android, which relies on the JVM, and to [Resolver](https://github.com/hmlongco/Resolver), [Swinject](https://github.com/Swinject/Swinject), [needle](https://github.com/uber/needle) and any other popular framework for iOS, which are written in native Swift.
+This refers to [Hilt](https://developer.android.com/training/dependency-injection/hilt-android) on Android, which relies on the JVM, and to [Resolver](https://github.com/hmlongco/Resolver), [Swinject](https://github.com/Swinject/Swinject), [needle](https://github.com/uber/needle) and any other popular framework for iOS, which all are written in native Swift.

 Fortunately Kotlin is being ported to more and more platforms and therefore some of its dependency inection frameworks have already made the transition to Kotlin/Native which makes them compatible with KMM.
 [Koin](https://insert-koin.io) and [Kodein](https://kodein.net/oss.html) are two heavily used, extensively documented and thoroughly tested examples.